ChenZiHong-Gavin/ChenZiHong-Gavin/README.md

 * skateboarding
 ### 👯 I’m looking to collaborate on:
 * A campus code transaction platform
+* A user-friendly get-it-down app
+* A website for systematic creative thinking
 <!--
 **ChenZiHong-Gavin/ChenZiHong-Gavin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.